Jean Armour: Biography

 Jean remained with her parents in the village of Mauchline, and Robert at Mossgiel Farm.
-The couple continued to live apart even after the birth of their twins Robert (1786 – 1857) and Jean on 3 September 1786 and following the success of The Kilmarnock Edition, Burns moved temporarily to Edinburgh.
+The couple continued to live apart even after the birth of their twins Robert (1786 – 1857) and Jean on 3 September 1786, and following the success of the Kilmarnock Edition, Burns moved temporarily to Edinburgh.
 He returned intermittently to Mauchline, during which time Jean became pregnant by him again.
 When Burns returned permanently on 23 February 1788 he found Jean was destitute and had been expelled from the family home.
 They reconciled their relationship, and Burns found her a place to stay.
 On 3 March she went into labour and delivered a second set of twins, two girls, one of whom died on 10 March, the other on 22 March.

 In the light of Burns's new-found celebrity as a poet, James Armour relented and allowed his daughter to be married to him.
 Although their marriage was registered on 5 August 1788 in Mauchline, the parish records describe them as having been "irregularly married some years ago".
 She and Burns moved to Ellisland Farm where they stayed until 1791 when they moved to Dumfries, where both would live for the rest of their lives.

 Jean Armour and Robert Burns had nine children together (he had at least another four by other women), the last of whom was born on the day of his funeral in July 1796.
 The legitimate siblings were Robert Burns Junior (b.
 3 September 1786); Jean (b.
 3 September 1786); William Nicol (b.
 9 April 1791); Elizabeth Riddell (b.
 1792); James Glencairn (b.
 12 August 1794); Francis Wallace (b.
 1789) and Maxwell (b.
 25 July 1796).
-Short lived un-named twin girls (b.
+Short-lived unnamed twin girls (b.
 3 March 1788) were also born to Robert and Jean.

 One of Jean's friends at Ellisland Farm was Jean Lorimer, her husband's heroine in a number of his songs under the name of Chloris.
 Jean lived at the nearby Kemmishall Farm with her father William and mother Agnes.

 Her widowhood and the straitened circumstances in which she found herself after Burns's death attracted national attention, and a charitable fund was collected for her and the children.
 She outlived her husband by 38 years, and lived to see his name become celebrated throughout the world.
 Twenty years after his death, his fame had reached such a point that his remains were removed from their modest grave in St Michael's Kirkyard, Dumfries, and placed in a specially commissioned mausoleum.
 Here, Jean Armour was buried when she died in 1834.
 Statues of Jean were erected in Mauchline in 2002, and in Dumfries, opposite St Michael's Kirk, in 2004.